Expatriate: Semantics

 The term "expatriate" is sometimes misspelled as "ex-patriot", which author Anu Garg has characterised as an example of an eggcorn.

-In Canada someone who resides in a different province on a temporary basis while continuing to hold their home province's residency is colloquially called an "interprovincial expat" as opposed to an "interprovincial migrant" who changes their residency and usually is intending to move permanently.
-For example, British Columbia and Alberta allow each other's residents to attend post secondary in the other province while retaining their home province's residency.
+In Canada, individuals who reside in a different province on a temporary basis (such as students or seasonal workers) while continuing to hold their home province's residency are sometimes colloquially referred to as "interprovincial expats", as opposed to official "interprovincial migrants" who permanently change their legal province of residence.
+For example, under Canadian student financial aid and healthcare regulations, students from any province — such as those moving between Alberta and British Columbia — can attend post-secondary institutions across the country while legally retaining their home province's residency for tax, medical coverage, and student loan purposes.

-History
+Cohorts

 Types of expat community

-In the 19th century, travel became easier by way of steamship or train.
-People could more readily choose to live for several years in a foreign country, or be sent there by employers.
-The table below aims to show significant examples of expatriate communities which have developed since that time: